 - Increases productivity: Clean offices increase profit and provide a better use of wages.
 Keeping the office clean relieves stress and helps employees complete tasks more efficiently.

 Maintaining a clean and tidy office is a team effort.
 Use these 15 tips to learn how to clean an office professionally to maintain a healthy work environment for your employees and clients.
 These points will help you form a plan for how to get employees to keep the office clean.

 1. Schedule Time to Clean Your Office

 Create a schedule to manage all of the tasks on your cleaning to-do list.
 If you are working with a corporate office cleaning company, create a checklist to communicate what services you need.
 Organize the items on your list by what needs to be done daily, weekly, bi-weekly, monthly, bi-monthly, quarterly and yearly.

 Stay on top of your tasks and keep your workspace clean.
 When determining how to clean an office building, brainstorm some office clean up day ideas and knock out all your cleaning projects in a workday.
 Also, make sure to tidy up your workspace each day to maintain an overall healthy environment.

 2. Declutter and Organize Your Workspace

 Since decluttering is such a time-consuming task, you only need to purge your space once or twice a year.
 Decluttering is also helpful before a big move, so you don’t have to carry as much with you.
 Use the following techniques to remove the clutter that has piled up in your space over the years:

 - Clear the area: If you have space, it’s best to take all of the items out of shelves and cabinets and put them somewhere else.
-With all the items gone, you can easily wipe down a clear surface before you replace the items.
+With all the items gone, you can easily wipe down a clear surface before replacing them.